Notation#

 Every Scopes source file is parsed as a tree of expresion lists.

-The classic notation (what we will call braced notation) uses a syntax close to what Lisp and Scheme authors know as restricted S-expressions:
+The classic notation (what we will call bracket notation) uses a syntax close to what Lisp and Scheme authors know as restricted S-expressions:

 (print